 Joining this group is a great way to connect with thousands of other committed individuals across the country, access up-to-the-minute information about the Jewish response to the refugee crisis, and share the actions that you are taking.
 Click here to join.

 Join our Nationwide Advocacy Campaign

 Sign-up to organize an in-district meeting with your Member of Congress, demonstrating your support for refugees and asylum seekers.
-Follow the instructions here and we will be in touch soon with additional information and resources.

 Volunteer as a Pro-Bono Attorney at the Border